-I think one of the poorest excuses we give ourselves is that we don’t have anything good to write.
+I think one of the most inadequate excuses we give ourselves is that we don’t have anything good to write.

-So sometimes, you need to give yourself permission to write badly, aimlessly, and without stressing about the tangents.
+So sometimes, you need to permit yourself to write badly, aimlessly, and without stressing about the tangents.
 You’ve shown up, and you’re writing words.
 It’s your first draft, and as Ernest Hemingway proclaimed, “The first drafts are shit.”

 What other occupation gives you that luxury?

 Harvard psychologists, V.A.
 Howard and J.H.
 Barton, summarize existing studies in their book Thinking on Paper with the observation that drafting involves “intuition, imagination, risk-taking, a headlong plunge down new corridors of thought and experience.”

 So, in our drafts of posts, papers, or books, we permit ourselves to just create.
 We’re not editing, revising, reworking, or even being critical—we’re simply writing.
 We’re not thinking about the glowing comments, whether our readers will like it, or if the post will go viral.
 At this point, we’re writing because it satisfies our need to write.

 Start with An Idea and Build from There

 I work with some very gifted craftsmen and carpenters at the recovery house.
 I wanted an outdoor shower near the volleyball court.
 All seven of them listened as I told them what I wanted.
 A few asked questions.
 Some just nodded their heads and said that my idea was workable.

 Then they went and got supplies.
 There were piles of wood, plumbing, rocks, and plants.
 So much for day one of my shower.

 Day two, they leveled the ground, built a frame, and poured concrete, leaving a hole in the middle —nothing creative there.